 In a nutshell: You’re looking for aportable, powerful, Photoshop-friendly laptop for sharing your travel stories and photos

 Clever design means the XPS 13 can be incredibly small with a large display.
 In fact, the edge-to-edge screen makes it the world’s smallest 13.3-inch laptop.

-Take it with you as you explore and start writing when you feel inspired – with a backlit keyboard for typing up your next post at night or on the go.
+Take it with you as you explore and start writing when you feel inspired.
+Using Windows Hello facial recognition, you’ll be able to log on in under two seconds to jot down that funny line you thought of before it slips out of your head.
+And there’s a backlit keyboard for typing up your next post at night.

 Download, edit and share your photos and videos with ease.
-Connect your camera and smartphone with the 2 USB 3.0 ports and USB-C port for downloading all your images.
-The powerful 6th Gen Core i7 processor and GTX graphic card means it can handle demanding editing software.
-And have plenty of room for storing files with 512GB SSD storage.
+Connect your camera and smartphone with the 2 USB 3.1 ports for downloading all your images.
+The powerful latest 8th-gen Core i7 processor means it can handle demanding editing software and has plenty of room for storing files with 512GB SSD storage.